flowerinthenight/zgroup/README.md

 ...
 ZGROUP_JOIN_PREFIX={output} ./zgroup group1 ...

 # Create a launch template.
-ImageId here is Amazon Linux,
+ImageId here is Amazon Linux, default VPC.
-# using default VPC.
-# (Added newlines for readability.)
+# (Added newlines for readability.
+Might not run when copied as is.)
 $ aws ec2 create-launch-template \
   --launch-template-name zgroup-lt \
   --version-description version1 \